achrafkeddour/linux-formation/chapter-2/key.md

-Android
-    A Linux distribution that provides a platform for mobile users but lacks the traditional GNU/Linux packages to make it compatible with desktop Linux distributions.

-CentOS
-    A Linux distribution that is compatible with Red Hat Enterprise Linux but does not offer the paid support that Red Hat does.

-Debian
-    An operating system that uses the Linux kernel.
-It that promotes the use of open source software and adherence to standards.

-Linux Mint
-    A Linux distribution that is a derivative of Ubuntu and still relies upon the Ubuntu repositories.

-Raspberry Pi
-    A hardware platform used in training for programmers and hardware designers at all levels.
-Its low cost and ease of use have made it popular with educators.

-Raspbian
-    A specialized Linux distribution optimized to run on Raspberry Pi hardware.

-Red Hat
-    A Linux distribution that introduced Red Hat Package Manager (RPM).
-The developer formed a company by the same name which specializes in open source software.

-SUSE
-    One of the first comprehensive Linux distributions.
-It is derived from Slackware which offers many similarities with Red Hat Enterprise Linux.

-Scientific Linux
-    A specific use distribution based on Red Hat.
-It was designed to enable scientific computing.

-Ubuntu
-    The most popular Debian derived distribution.
-It has several different variants for desktop, server, and various specialized applications as well as an LTS version.

-beta
-    A software release that has many new features that haven’t been tested.

-command line interface (CLI)
-    A text based interface in which the user enters commands.
-Feedback, output and programs are presented in text format only.

-desktop configuration
-    Desktop are preferred if the user interacts with the system directly.
-Desktop system primarily run a GUI for the ease of use of its user.2.1.1

-graphical user interface (GUI)
-    A visual user interface that allows the user to interact with the system using windows, icons, a cursor, etc.

-long-term support (LTS)
-    Associated with the life cycle of distributions, this feature states that software is supported for 5 years or more.

-maintenance cycles
-    The period of time vendors support older versions of software before not offering any updates.

-openSUSE
-    A Linux distribution that is a completely open, free version of SUSE Linux Enterprise with multiple desktop packages similar to CentOS and Linux Mint.

-stable
-    A software release whose updates have been tested in the field.
+**Android**
+A Linux distribution designed for mobile users.
+However, it lacks the traditional GNU/Linux packages, making it incompatible with desktop Linux distributions.

+**CentOS**
+A Linux distribution compatible with Red Hat Enterprise Linux (RHEL), but it does not offer the paid support that Red Hat provides.

+**Debian**
+An operating system that uses the Linux kernel, promoting open-source software and adherence to standards.

+**Linux Mint**
+A Linux distribution derived from Ubuntu, still relying on Ubuntu repositories.

+**Raspberry Pi**
+A hardware platform widely used for training programmers and hardware designers at all levels.
+Its low cost and ease of use have made it popular in education.

+**Raspbian**
+A specialized Linux distribution optimized for Raspberry Pi hardware.

+**Red Hat**
+A Linux distribution that introduced the Red Hat Package Manager (RPM).
+The company formed by the same name specializes in open-source software.

+**SUSE**
+One of the earliest comprehensive Linux distributions.
+It is derived from Slackware and shares many similarities with Red Hat Enterprise Linux.

+**Scientific Linux**
+A distribution based on Red Hat, specifically designed for scientific computing.

+**Ubuntu**
+The most popular distribution derived from Debian.
+It offers several variants for desktop, server, and specialized applications, including an LTS version.

+---

+**Beta**
+A software release that includes many new features, but has not undergone sufficient testing.

+**Command Line Interface (CLI)**
+A text-based interface where the user enters commands.
+Feedback, output, and programs are presented in text format only.

+**Desktop Configuration**
+Preferred for systems where users interact directly.
+Desktop systems primarily run a GUI for ease of use.

+**Graphical User Interface (GUI)**
+A visual interface that allows users to interact with the system using windows, icons, and a cursor.

+**Long-Term Support (LTS)**
+A feature associated with the lifecycle of distributions, meaning software is supported for five years or more.

+**Maintenance Cycles**
+The period during which vendors support older versions of software before ceasing updates.

+**openSUSE**
+A completely open and free version of SUSE Linux Enterprise, offering multiple desktop packages similar to CentOS and Linux Mint.

+**Stable**
+A software release that has been thoroughly tested in the field and is considered reliable.